 Around the same time, Hildegard started work on her practical guides to nature and healing.
 The work was originally called the Book of the Subtleties of the Diverse Nature of Creatures.

 One section of the work focused on descriptions of medicine and natural remedies, while the other emphasized the causes of disease along with various treatment methods.
-In the 13th century, this work split in two component parts.
+In the 13th century, this work split into two component parts.

 Book of Divine Works